HOME TEACHING RESEARCH PUBLICATIONS SEMINARS PROSPECTIVE STUDENTS

 Research Topics for Prospective Students

-Description of potential research topics in Computational Mathematics and Scientific Computing for prospective PhD and Master's students wanting to pursue degrees in Applied Mathematics or Computer Science, and for summer undergraduate research projects.
-Topics include:
+See research topics for prospective PhD and Master's students wanting to pursue degrees in Applied Mathematics, Computational Mathematics or Computer Science, and for summer undergraduate research projects.

 Created by Hans De Sterck.